Advisory Board for the Rights of Persons with Disabilities, VANE

 - from among the Board members designate a representative of persons with disabilities to participate in the activities of the focal point referred to in Article 33 of the Convention.

 The Advisory Board consists of representatives of ministries, persons with disabilities and their families, labour market organisations and research as well as representatives from regional and local government.
 The Board comprises a Chair, a Vice-Chair and a maximum of 16 members.
-The Board also has a Secretary-General and a Programme Coordinator.
+The Board also has a Secretary-General and a Planning Officer.
 The Government appoints the Advisory Board for the Rights of Persons with Disabilities for four years at a time.

 The UN Convention on the Rights of Persons with Disabilities and its Optional Protocol entered into force for Finland on 10 June 2016.
 In that connection, the Advisory Board for the Rights of Persons with Disabilities was established to replace the National Council on Disability.
-The Board operates as a coordination system in accordance with Article 33 of the Convention.
+The Board operates as a coordination mechanism in accordance with Article 33 of the Convention.